Changing Dashboard Cluster Lights

 Tin the second solder joint

-You then do this procedure for all 12 SMD LEDs for speedometer lighting.
-The important thing here is that you Keep calm and don't let yourself get stressed under any circumstances.
-Even if you have soldered badly once, it doesn't matter.
-Simply repeat the process (desoldering-soldering) and give yourself enough time.
-The circuit boards and the LEDs can withstand more than you think.
-Nevertheless, you should carefully with the soldering iron to avoid burning anything on the circuit board.
+You will repeat this procedure for all 12 SMD LEDs of the dashboard lighting.
+The important thing here is to stay calm and not stress yourself out.
+Even if you soldered poorly once, it's no big deal.
+Just repeat the process (desoldering-resoldering) and take your time.
+The circuit boards and LEDs can handle more than you think.
+However, you should still handle the soldering iron carefully to avoid damaging the circuit board.

 Test new LEDs with a multimeter

-To test an SMD LED with a multimeter, select the Diode test function off.
+To test an SMD LED with a multimeter, select the diode test function.
 Identify the anode (+) and cathode (-) of the LED and connect the red probe to the anode and the black probe to the cathode.
-If the LED is working, the multimeter should Show a passage or generate a beep.
+A working LED should cause the multimeter to show continuity or emit a beep.

-Some multimeters also have a Diode test with low voltage, whereby the intact LED light up would.
-For this however, the diode voltage must be high enoughto light up the LED.
-This means that a non-lit LED is not necessarily an indicator that it is not working.
+Some multimeters also have a low voltage diode test, which would cause the intact LED to light up.
+However, the diode voltage must be high enough to make the LED light up.
+This means that a non-lighting LED does not necessarily indicate that it is not working.

-However, the multimeter should display a value during the continuity test, which is not 0.
-Otherwise, you can assume with a high degree of probability that either the LED or your multimeter defective is.
+During the continuity test, however, the multimeter should display a value that is not 0.
+Otherwise, you can most likely assume that either the LED or your multimeter is defective.

 Testing SMD LEDs with a multimeter